 What Is a Self-Fitting Hearing Aid?

-The third feature involves the self-fitting hearing aids meeting the continueing hearing needs of the user without follow-up assistance from a hearing professional.
-Hearing aid users would start with initial fitting, then the users would fine tune the hearing aids by making changes to the parameters to their own sound settings live in various real-life hearing situations.
+The third feature involves the self-fitting hearing aids meeting the continuing hearing needs of the user without follow-up assistance from a hearing professional.
+Hearing aid users would start with initial fitting, then the users would fine-tune the hearing aids by making changes to the parameters to their own sound settings live in various real-life hearing situations.

-The fourth feature allows for the consumer to physical fit and use of the aid without the assistence of a hearing professional.
-A set of instructions and self-fit kit is used for the wearer or the caregiver to assemble the aid and its accessories (e.g., self-fit tips and tubing in various sizes, batteries) and for the user to wear the instrument in daily situations.
+The fourth feature allows for the consumer to physically fit and use the aid without the assistance of a hearing professional.
+A set of instructions and a self-fit kit are used for the wearer or the caregiver to assemble the aid and its accessories (e.g., self-fit tips and tubing in various sizes, batteries) and for the user to wear the instrument in daily situations.

-For self-fitting hearing aids, it is important that clients follow the prescribed instructions to obtain the initial fiitting and immediately follow-up with the fine-tuning of the hearing aids before going out to real-life situations.
-This not only ensures comfort, but good speech intelligibility.
+For self-fitting hearing aids, it is important that clients follow the prescribed instructions to obtain the initial fitting and immediately follow up with the fine-tuning of the hearing aids before going out to real-life situations.
+This not only ensures comfort but good speech intelligibility.